About this minor

 Composition final grade

-The final grade for the course is a weighted average of the written test with open questions and assignments.
+The final grade for the course is a weighted average of the written test with open questions and group assignments.
 Note that all partial grades are only valid for the current academic year.
-In order to pass the course a score of 5.5 is required for the final grade.
-In order to obtain a grade you need to score at least 4.5 on the written test.
+In order to pass the course a final grade of 5.5 is required.
+In order to obtain a final grade you need to score at least 4.5 on the written test.
 There is a resit opportunity for the written test but not for the assignments.

 Good to know